 There are two ranges and five variants in total, catering for the complete newcomer to pretty serious sea kayakers:

-– the RECREATIONAL series, open cockpit 10ft Inlet (coming to UK soon), 12ft Beach LT, and 16ft two-person Haven (currently featured on Beach page, as they’re quite similar)
+– the RECREATIONAL series, open cockpit 10ft Inlet (coming to UK soon), 12ft Beach LT, and 16ft two-person Haven (all three featured on Beach page, as they’re quite similar)

 – and the PERFORMANCE series, enclosable cockpit, 12ft Bay ST and 16ft Coast XT.

 All models fold up to form a suitcase-like box, and uniquely the walls of the “box” are part of the hull itself.
 Unlike other folding kayaks THERE IS NO SEPARATE BOX… the boat is the box, and the box is the boat.

 Each version made from a single sheet of specially-formulated ultra-durable corrugated plastic, with the folds set in for life.
 (Don’t worry about longevity – the folds are rated to 20,000 cycles!)

 All models include seats, with adjustable footrests and backrests.
 The Bay and Coast models have skirt-ready cockpits, but the skirt is not included.

 Oru Inlet Kayak

 The 10ft Inlet – new to UK for 2021 – is the lightest and most portable boat in the Oru Kayak range.
 With its wide, open cockpit it’s clearly not designed for adventurous touring on the open sea, but it’s great to paddle on flat water and the Unique (to this model) fold/unfold system is amazingly simple and easy to use.